tomviering/ill-behaved-learning-curves/README.md

 ## figure3_ill_behaved_curves.m

-The pretty version of all ill-behaved learning curves of Figure 3.
+The pretty version of all ill-behaved learning curves of Figure 3, requires all result files.

 ## figure4_dipping_distribution